erikbarbara/erikbarbara.github.io/essays-by-erik/_posts/2021-07-26-behavioral-interviews-made-simple.md

 Questions often follow the form "Tell me about a time when..." or "Have you ever...?"

-> Tell me about a time you provided critical feedback to a boss or superior?
+> Tell me about a time you provided critical feedback to a boss or superior.

 I'm not as interested in what you'd do in a hypothetical situation.
 Instead, I want you to show me what you have done in reality.